Second-Last/generational-reference-forge/README.md

 generation matches the allocation's current generation.
 This prevents accessing freed or reused memory, as freeing increments the generation counter.

-My goal was to formally verify that GR prevents common memory safety bugs, as its simplicity made me skeptical of its robustness despite its conceptual elegance and ease of implementation.
+The goal was to formally verify that GR prevents common memory safety bugs, as its conceptual elegance and ease of implementation, when combined with the effectiveness it claims, seem too good to be true.

 ## Model Design and Visualization